Azelaic acid (On the skin)

 - Do not use skin care products that contain alcohol, peel off (including masks), or are abrasive while you are using this medicine.

-- Avoid spicy foods, hot foods and drinks (such as coffee, tea), and alcoholic beverages.
+- Avoid spicy foods, hot foods and drinks (including coffee, tea), and alcoholic beverages.

 Warnings While Using This Medicine: